Public Housing

 Resident Services

-Family Self-Sufficiency - Charleston-Kanawha Housing offers a Family Self-Sufficiency, FSS, program for public housing residents.
+Family Self Sufficiency - Charleston-Kanawha Housing offers a Family Self-Sufficiency, FSS, program for public housing residents.
 The FSS Coordinator is available to assist residents and connect them to services relating to job training, education, homeownership, personal counseling, credit counseling and more.

 Family Service - The CKHA Family Service Coordinator directs clients to appropriate community resources and organizations.
 Some of the areas of assistance include: job related activities, transportation issues, college preparation and scholarship assistance, counseling, community pride/beautification projects and many other areas based upon the needs of individual clients.
 The Family Service Coordinator serves: Littlepage Terrace, Orchard Manor, South Park Village and Washington Manor.